samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ITO Tokens can be purchased via our TF App.
 The process is very straightforward - exactly like a friends and family venture capital investment round.

-You can invest using Bitcoin or Ether or by wire transfer to our bank account.
+You can invest using Bitcoin or by wire transfer to our bank account.

 ## Disclaimer